EndPointCorp/end-point-blog/2021/08/full-text-search-xapian.md

 do [much more](https://getting-started-with-xapian.readthedocs.io/en/latest/howtos/index.html):
 filtering, range queries, facets, sorting, even spelling corrections!

-I don’t doubt that Solr&C. have their use-cases, but for the common scenario of a small/mid-sized e-shop or site, I think that this solution is more affordable and maintainable than having a whole separate application (like a Solr server) to maintain, upgrade and secure.
+I don’t doubt that Solr & co. have their use-cases, but for the common scenario of a small/​mid-sized e-shop or site, I think that this solution is more affordable and maintainable than having a whole separate application (like a Solr server) to maintain, upgrade and secure.
 Don’t forget that here we haven’t done a single HTTP request.
-We didn’t have to manage daemons, opening/closing ports, and the like.
+We didn’t have to manage daemons, opening/​closing ports, and the like.
 We didn’t have to configure a schema and a tokenizer in a separate application (and keep that aligned with the handling code).
 It’s all there in our (Perl) code in two files (as already noted, the logic